DinoChiesa/Apigee-Powershell-Admin/README.md

 - OAuth2.0 tokens - Listing, Querying, Approving, Revoking, Deleting, or Updating
 - TargetServers: list, create, edit, etc
-- keystores, truststores: adding certs, listing certs
 - data masks
 - apimodels
 - shared flows or flow hooks (for now; we will deliver this when shared flows are final)
-- analytics or custom reports
+- retrieving analytics or data from custom reports
 - DebugSessions (trace)
 - anything in BaaS
-- OPDK-specific things.
-Like starting or stopping services, manipulating pods, adding servers into environments, etc.
+- OPDK-specific things. such as: starting or stopping services,  manipulating pods, adding servers into environments, etc.

+These items may be added later as need and demand warrants.

 ## A Quick Tour